acl2025-srw/acl2025-srw.github.io/cfp.md

 ## Grants

 We expect to have grants to offset some portion of students' travel, conference registration, and accommodation expenses.
 Further details will be posted on the SRW website.
-To contact the organizers of the workshop, please email us at: [acl2025-srw@googlegroups.com](mailto:acl2025-srw@googlegroups.com)
+To contact the organizers of the workshop, please email us at: [acl.2025.srw@gmail.com](mailto:acl.2025.srw@gmail.com)

+## Visa

+For visa information please check the [ACL 2025 page](https://2025.aclweb.org/venue/visa/).

 ## Student Research Workshop Chairs